 Smart Phones, Dumb People was performed to a packed house at the Melbourne International Comedy Festival for one night only.

 Advertised as “a mix of behavioural science, gags and live experiments”, the show pushed the boundaries of the live Change Room events already established by BWA to bring research and entertainment together.

-The audience were given the opportunity to get in on the act via live polling on their smart phones.
+The audience was given the opportunity to get in on the act via live polling on their smartphones.
 The shared experience of 133 people in the same space discovering the same insights combined to make Smart Phones Dumb People a little dangerous and a whole lot of fun to be part of.

 Our researchers take to the stage

-“At a time when science can seem a generator of bad news, pople crave the kind of learning experience that lets them learn and laugh at the same time,” said Geoff.
+“At a time when science can seem a generator of bad news, people crave the kind of learning experience that lets them learn and laugh at the same time,” said Geoff.

 For a glimpse of Smart Phones, Dumb People, view the highlights video (right).